dbmi-pitt/pk-ddi-role-identifier/nlp-ddi-role-identifier/README.md

 integrates to check for the presence of drug pairs within merged PDDI dataset during the pre-processing phase.
 If the pair is present, the associated sentence will be processed by the SVM during its training.
-The merged PDDI dataset used for analysis is in the data folder (CombinedDatasetNotConservativeAllsources.csv.zip).
+The merged PDDI dataset used for analysis is in DDI/pddi_merge_integration_sandbox/pddi_merge_integration_sandbox_DATA.zip.

 # CURRENT USAGE: